dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

+Now, the app will switch from the game screen to start screen after one of the players wins the game.

 ## Unit testing

-Finally, let's write some test for our app.
-Let's unit test our `RootRouter` The same principles can be applied to unit testing other parts of a RIB, and there's even a tooling template that will create all the unit tests for a RIB for you.
+Finally, we will demonstrate how to write unit tests for our app.
+Let's test our `RootRouter` class.
+The same principles can be applied for unit testing the other parts of a RIB, and there's even a tooling template that will create all the unit tests for the RIB for you.

-Create a swift file in the TicTacToeTests/Root group and call it RootRouterTests.
-Add it to the TicTacToeTest bundle.
+Create a new swift file in `TicTacToeTests/Root` group and call it `RootRouterTests`.
+Add it to the `TicTacToeTest` target.

-Let’s write a test that verifies when we invoke `routeToLoggedIn`, the `RootRouter` invokes the `LoggedInBuildable` protocol and attaches the returned Router.
-Feel free to refer to the written test: [RootRouterTests.swift](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source3.swift?raw=true).
+Let’s write a test that verifies the behavior of `routeToLoggedIn` method.
+When this method is called, the `RootRouter` should invoke the `build` method of `LoggedInBuildable` protocol and attach the returned router.
+We have already prepared an implementation of this test that is available [here](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source3.swift?raw=true), copy the code into `RootRouterTests` and make sure the test compiles and passes.

+Let's explore the structure of the test that we just added.

+As we're testing the `RootRouter`, we need to instantiate it.
+The router has a number of protocol-based dependencies that are instantiated with the mocks.
+All the mocks needed for this exercise are already provided in `TicTacToeMocks.swift` file.
+When writing the unit tests for the other RIBs, you'll have to create the mocks for them yourself.

+When calling `routeToLoggedIn`, the implementation of our root router should call the `build` method of the `LoggedIn` RIB to instantiate its router.
+We don't want to copy the builder logic into our mocks, so instead we pass in the closure that returns us a router mock implementing the expected `LoggedInRouting` interface.
+This closure is configured before running the test.

+Working with handler closures is a common development pattern that we use heavily during the unit testing.
+Another such pattern is counting the number of method invocations.
+For example, from the implementation of the `routeToLoggedIn` method that we're testing we know that it should invoke the `build` method of `LoggedInBuildable` exactly once, so we check the call cound of the respective mock before and after calling the method under the test.

 ## Tutorial completed
-If you didn't make any mistakes, you should have a project that builds and works.
-There's also the possibility that we messed up this tutorial, in which case, please open an issue for us.
+If you didn't make any mistakes while following the instructions, you should be able to build and launch the project.
+If this is not the case and you believe that there are errors in this tutorial, please open an issue to help us fix them.

-You completed the second tutorial.
+Congratulations with completing the second tutorial!
 Now onwards to [tutorial 3](iOS-Tutorial-3).